 Cash value builds up.
-Burial insurance is whole life policies that build cash value over time.
+Burial insurance is a whole-life policy that builds cash value over time.

 You can get a much smaller amount of coverage.
 Burial insurance can range from $1,000 to $50,000

 At Funeral Funds, we specialize in helping people find affordable burial insurance.
-We work with the A-rated insurance companies that can provide you the best-priced burial insurance plans.
+We work with A-rated insurance companies that can provide you with the best-priced burial insurance plans.

 Fill out our free online QUOTE form to get a custom quote.